-- Student supplies: you can easily purchase important books at the Co-Op (there is one on campus) and stationary supplies from various shops in Newcastle.
+- Student supplies: you can easily purchase important books at School Locker (there is one on campus) and stationery supplies from various shops in Newcastle.

 Australia has strict biosecurity laws – no amount of puppy eyes or complaints will get certain products and goods past border security – so ALWAYS declare culinary delicacies and unprocessed food supplies upon arrival.

 Being caught with any food supplies or raw materials without declaration may lead to administrative complications at the border, or even large fines.

 If uncertain, declare your goods.
 The worst thing that will happen is your goods may be confiscated.
 It is common for international students to be prohibited from bringing in Bak Kwa (Barbequed Pork, especially prevalent during Chinese New Year Celebrations) and raw products.

 Also, be aware of anything biological (such as plants and seeds) that your family may send you from abroad.